ljtechdotca/twitch-overlay/README.md

-# Twitch Overlay
+## Twitch Overlay

+![App Screenshot](https://i.imgur.com/hR0cVK1.png)

 This overlay is used for ljtecdotca's Twitch stream.

-## Screenshots

-![App Screenshot](https://i.imgur.com/hR0cVK1.png)

-## Tech Stack

-- React
-- Next.js
-- TypeScript
-- JavaScript
-- SCSS
+It uses tmi.js library for handling Twitch chat, and parses / formats inline codeblocks with highlight.js / prettier.